Snickerdoodle Truffles

 Snickerdoodle Truffles are your beloved childhood holiday cookie transformed into a truffle form!
 Each truffle features a soft cookie center rolled in a crispy vanilla coating then dusted with the signature cinnamon sugar mixture.

-John and I love truffles.
+John and I love truffle recipes.
 I make them for us a few times a year and am always trying out new flavors.

 Usually, I make the filling with a combination of brownies, boxed cake mixed, peanut butter, frosting, or cream cheese.
 Lately, I’ve been making more and more truffles with Oreo cookies as the filling.